Docs / Language Manual / Bind to JS Function

 Modeling Polymorphic Function

-Apart from the above special-case, JS function in general are often arbitrary overloaded in terms of argument types and number.
+Apart from the above special-case, JS functions in general are often arbitrarily overloaded in terms of argument types and number.
 How would you bind to those?

 Trick 1: Multiple externals